gacaam/fruit-vegetable-freshness/README.md

 ## Project Description
 In this part of the project, we develop a deep learning model for classifying freshness level of fruits and vegetables from input image.

-The model wil categorize an input from one of the following fruits or vegetables:
+The model wil categorize an input from the following fruits or vegetables:
 * Apple
 * Banana
 * Orange